mads-hartmann/mads-hartmann.com/sites/blog.mads-hartmann.com/src/_drafts/multicore-ocaml.md

 ### What does effects relate to Lwt and Async?

 Effects can replace them.
-Lwt/Async use monads (`>>=`, `let*`) to chain async operations—your code must be written in a specific style.
+Lwt/Async use monads (`>>=`, `let*`) to chain async operations - your code must be written in a specific style.
 Effects let you write direct-style code (normal function calls) that can still suspend and resume.
 Libraries like `eio` use effects under the hood to provide Lwt-like functionality without the monadic syntax.

 ### What is eio